 A disgruntled talkshow guest takes radical action in “The Reality Trap.”
 Ambitious, convoluted but watchable pic targets the bread and circuses underbelly of reality shows by riposting with tools sharpened in the legit theater.
+A formal exercise steeped in intellectual revenge, scripter-helmer Michael Bergmann’s indie is an uneven oddity that raises excellent questions about moral bankruptcy and the prying nature of pop media.
+Bergmann’s near-militant erudition will not be to all tastes and certain segs of elaborate narrative skew toward contrived.
+But something is always going on, very little of which is predictable.
 Pic, which has a real New York feel, could find niche audiences in fest, theatrical and ancillary playoff.

 Via a gallery of lively characters spouting well-written if less-than-spontaneous dialogue, often funny pic explores the behavior of “bad” people who tell the truth and “good” people who lie.
 In addition to fests, result is a dandy element for theme evenings on the transgressions wrought by television, and a promising classroom tool for educators exploring the relevance of theater to contempo life.

 While a guest on “Pulley’s People” — a show that suggests what might happen if Oprah’s booker chose guests for Jerry Springer — shapely sociologist and reformed adulteress Dr. Jill Barlow (Bonnie Loren) is betrayed and humiliated by host Hank Pulley (Kevin Stapleton).
 Since hell hath no fury like a really smart woman scorned, Jill enlists her theater director friend Graham (Graeme Malcolm) to assemble a quartet of actors willing to help her implement an elaborate revenge scheme.